What you'll learn 👉

 Deribit and regulators

-Despite full team transparency, all funds on the platform can be loaded only with BTC and ETH and all transactions are processed solely in BTC and ETH.
+Despite full team transparency, all funds on the platform can be loaded only with Bitcoin and Ethereum and all transactions are processed solely in Bitcoin and Ethereum.
 Deribit is currently working as an unregulated platform as European regulators haven’t categorized cryptocurrencies as financial instruments and legal framework is still work in progress.

-- Functionality – Deribit is a web-based trading platform with streamlined and relatively user-friendly interface with standard trading options like order book, trading history, and recent trades.
-The exchange also features charts for futures, index, and volatility and a host of different statistics, technical analysis indicators, and key data related to futures and options trading.
+- Functionality – Deribit is a web-based trading platform with streamlined and relatively user-friendly interface with standard trading options like order book, trading history, and recent options trades.
+The exchange also features charts for futures trading, index, and volatility and a host of different statistics, technical analysis indicators, and key data related to futures trading and options contract trading.
 They also have mobile apps packed with all options just like the web-app.

 - Technology – The exchange prouds itself with its match order machine that enables users to trade with less than 1MS latency.
 Deribit also supports trading bot software such as HaasOnline, BotVS, and Actant.

-- Trading Options – Deribit offers no spot trading and is exclusively focused on Options and a Futures trading.
+- Trading Options – Deribit offers no spot trading and is exclusively focused on Options contract and a Futures contract trading.
 The exchange specializes in offering leveraged trading at up to 10x leverage, while BTC futures are available at up to 100x leverage.
 Traders can also hone their skills with Deribit’s free demo account on https://test.deribit.com/ that gets loaded with 10 test BTCs.
+However, Deribit US customers are prohibited to use their platform.
+You can besides Bitcoin and Ethereum, trade Litecoinand USDC now

 - Customer Support – The site is translated in a couple of major world languages, from English, Spanish, Chinese, Russian, Korean, Japanese to Turkish.The Deribit team can be contacted via their email support system but also their social media channels like Twitter account or Telegram group.
 They also have extensive help center with FAQs and their own YouTube channel where they offer tutorials and guides around Deribit and futures/options trading in general.